The Kurt Hahn Expeditionary Learning School

 The Kurt Hahn Expeditionary Learning School (the Kurt Hahn School) is a New York City public school working in partnership with New York City Outward Bound and Expeditionary Learning.
-Recently the former principal Mr. Matthew Brown has stepped down as principal at The Kurt Hahn Expeditionary Learning School.
-Ms. Veronica Coleman is the principal.
+Ms. Jessica Jean-Marie is the principal.

 History

 Founding

 The school was founded in 2007.
 It opened in the Tilden Educational Complex (see Samuel J. Tilden High School) in East Flatbush, New York.
 During the first year, the school had only 70 9th graders.
-The high school will add a grade each year until is it 9-12.

 Kurt Hahn

 Kurt Hahn was the founder of several innovative and successful educational programs, among them Outward Bound and the United World Colleges.

 Academics

 Expeditionary learning

-Expeditionary Learning, the school model of the Kurt Hahn School, is based upon the following benchmarks:
+Expeditionary Learning, is core to the school model.
+The school holds the following as key commitments: